netasstaj/SpidrReportAutomation/README.md

 # SpidrReportAutomation

-This script has written for Spidr Core Departmant in Netas by Ersin CEYLAN.
+This script has written for Spidr Core Departmant in Netas by Intern Ersin CEYLAN.

+## Introduction
+---

+ The aim is after every release of SPiDR, sutomation of the prepared report.

+## Components
+---

+* Python
+* HTML
+* Makefile
+* JavaScript

 ## Usage
 ---

-  python deneme.py <dirOld> <dirNew>
+  `python run.py --dirOld --dirNew `